rstol/md-cv/index.md

 **Kantonsschule Schaffhausen** Matura Diploma

 > Direction: Natural Sciences, Core subject: Economics, Business & Law.
 Final unweighted average grade: 5.1.
 My "Maturaarbeit" was titled _"Werden die Reichen immer reicher?"_ – grade: 6.

-## Employment

-`09/2022 - 09/2022`
-**Schweizer Armee** Angehöriger der Armee (WK)

->

-`08/2021 - 07/2022`
-**TopLearning GmbH** Private Tutor

-> Teaching groups of students from different levels, ranging from secondary school to university a variety of subjects, with a focus on math and natural science.

-`12/2021 - 02/2022`
-**Stüürlade GmbH** Freelance Web-Developer

-> Design, development, and deployment of the website [stüürlade.ch](https://stüürlade.ch) using React.js (Typescript), Node.js, and Tailwind.css.

-`06/2019 - 2022`
-**Weingut Stoll** Web-Developer (Pro bono)

-> Developed and designed the company website [weingut-stoll.ch](https://weingut-stoll.ch) using a serverless architecture that pulls data from a content-management-system and e-commerce (Shopify) API.
-The goal was a fast and user-friendly shopping experience with a mobile-first design that is easy to customize and edit by non-technical content editors.

-`10/2019 - 01/2021`
-**Thea Schellhammer** Freelance Web-Developer

-> Design and development of website [inboxyourstuff.de](https://inboxyourstuff.de) using jQuery, HTML, CSS(Bootstrap) and PHP.

-`06/2019 - 06/2019`
-**Schweizer Armee** Angehöriger der Armee (WK)

->

-`02/2019 - 05/2019`
-**Sahli Sicherheits AG** IT-Intern

-> Migrated the company's CRM system with product and customer data from an old Oracle database to a new browser-based system.
-My work included redesigning and developing the company website [sahli-sicherheit.ch](https://sahli-sicherheit.ch) with PHP, jQuery, HTML & CSS (Bootstrap).

-`06/2018 - 11/2018`
-**Schweizer Armee** Angehöriger der Armee (RS)

 ## Projects